Second Müller cabinet: Financial issues

 The parties were also at odds on a second, more extensive set of issues.
 Their ideas on how to consolidate the budget and reduce the accumulated national debt were far apart.
 The DVP and the business associations supporting it called for spending cuts, especially to social programs such as unemployment insurance.
 If there had to be tax increases, they favored consumption taxes on such items as tobacco and alcohol.
 They were against increases in direct taxes on wealth and income.
 The SPD opposed raising consumption taxes.
-It saw them as an unacceptable burden on the masses that it did not want to support unless "the haves" also contributed their share to budget stabilization.
+It saw them as an unacceptable burden on the masses that it did not want to support unless "the haves" also contributed their share to budget stabilisation.

 The paths to the reform of fiscal policy were blocked by the same clashes of interests as those to tax reform.
 Who should and should not be burdened or relieved was disputed to such an extent that common approaches to action could not be found.
 Because he was unable to resolve the issues, Finance Minister Rudolf Hilferding resigned on 20 December 1929.
 The president of the Reichsbank, Hjalmar Schacht, had previously publicly denounced the government's financial policy as unsound and was subsequently able to insist that an additional 450 million Reichsmarks for debt reduction be raised in 1930.
 Schacht was able to push his plans through because the solution to the massive cash problem at the end of 1929 depended on the Reichsbank.
 Without the goodwill of its president, the necessary credit to solve the liquidity problem could not be secured in December.